dawiddoj/covidmap/README.md

     * input for number of transmissions, deaths and recovered patients,
     * three buttons responsible for respectively: saving data; drawing data on the map and graph; clearing data.
 * **bar chart divided into provinces**
-    * unliike map (where only number of transmissions is displayed), this chart displays all types of data collected from user.
+    * unlike map (where only number of transmissions is displayed), this chart displays all types of data collected from user.

 ## Map
 Map displays data as a circle on the respective provinces.
-Diameter and color of this circle changes with number of transmissions.
+Diameter and colour of this circle changes with number of transmissions.

 ## Chart
 Chart displays all types of data taken from user through writing panel.